 - Employees may request the use and approval of accrued leave from their supervisor while on the Work Share program.
 Currently, the Oregon Employment Department deems employees who take leave to be ineligible to receive unemployment benefits (including the $600 federal payment) for that week.
 However, UO is currently working with the Oregon Employment Department to obtain the flexibility for employees to take leave without impacting their unemployment benefits eligibility.
 While this has not been finalized, UO has received indication that the Employment Department is willing to work with us on this issue and we are optimistic that we will be granted this additional flexibility.
 As more information becomes available, we will update this FAQ and communicate directly with Work Share participants.

 - The program is intended to run over the summer from June 14 to August 15.
-If the employee wishes to continue on the program beyond August 15, they can do so with departmental approval, based on operational needs.
-Units must notify Human Resources if any employees are going to remain on the Work Share program beyond August 15.
+Employees will not be able to participate in the Work Share program voluntarily beyond August 15th.

 - Employee hours and performance expectations will reflect the reduced work availability and modified duties as agreed upon by the employee and the supervisor.
 Whether an employee participates in the program or not, their decision will have no impact on their employment at the university.

 Supervisors, please refer to the unit guidance webpage for more information.